 The two most important factors considered in setting base salaries for our NEOs are individual performance from the prior year and competitive market data.
-Base salaries are targeted to be at the 50th percentile of competitive market data and are evaluated in the context of total compensation.
-For fiscal year 2018, actual base salaries for our NEOs ranged from 21% below, to 8% below, the market midpoint target, excluding Mr. Fines, whose base salary was negotiated in connection with the acquisition of TBEI.
+On average, the base salaries of our executives are targeted to be at the 50th percentile of competitive market data and are evaluated in the context of total compensation.
+For fiscal year 2019, actual base salaries for our NEOs ranged from 3% to 14% below the market midpoint target, excluding Mr. Fines, whose base salary was negotiated in connection with the acquisition of TBEI.
 The Committee also considers: (i) current base salary relative to the targeted level; (ii) level of job responsibility and performance, including any substantive increases in responsibility during the year; (iii) prior experience and breadth of knowledge; (iv) market factors; and (v) length of service.